Kishawn-Dorman/ANOVA-Tests-and-Regression-Modelling/README.md

 ![image](https://github.com/Kishawn-Dorman/Business-Data-Analytics-Project/assets/146044118/1f2ea1f0-14da-4c59-9afc-0bba874ad9af)

-Similar to the linRM to examine the predictive ability of the logstep model, it was tested against unseen data (dftest).
+Similar to linstep, the predictive ability of logstep was tested against unseen data (dftest).
 The predictions made represented the probability of clients having a housing loan.
-These predictions were quite good and can be found in the “exploratory.csv” file.
+These predictions were quite good and can be found in the “BMC analysed.csv” file.

-A confusion matrix is a great tool of LogRM as it is a summative table of the correct and incorrect predictions made.
-Before deriving the final confusion matrix table a roc curve chart was created to determine the best cut-off point for a more sensitive matrix.
+A confusion matrix is a great tool as it reflects a summative table of the correct and incorrect predictions made.
+But, before deriving the final confusion matrix table a roc curve chart was created to determine the best cut-off point for a more sensitive matrix.

 ![image](https://github.com/Kishawn-Dorman/Business-Data-Analytics-Project/assets/146044118/a26f9fad-14d2-46f5-a47f-a89942bd4994)